petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/displaying-categories-using-display-pages.md

 1. [Create a new vocabulary](../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md#defining-vocabularies) named Vehicle Ownership.

 1. [Create a new category](../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md#defining-categories) named Car Insurance.
-And click *Save*.
+Click *Save*.

 1. In the categories application, click *Actions* (![Actions](../../../images/icon-actions.png)) for your new category and select *Edit*.